Houston Fibroids Logo

 How is Yoga for Fibroids Effective?

 When you have fibroids, period pain, and general pelvic pain can be a big problem.
 But that’s not all.
-In fact, as we recently learned from Shantel Smith’s now-viral TikTok, those cramps can spread to your thighs or even your rectum.
+In fact, as we learned from Shantel Smith’s now-viral TikTok, those cramps can spread to your thighs or even your rectum.
 Of course, fibroids can also trigger constipation, so those rectal cramps could be even worse when living with these uterine growths.
-So, if that’s the case for you, you may find some relief with these gentle yoga poses.
+If that’s the case for you, be sure to avoid triggers such as drinking soda, since this study from Scientific Reports suggests that doing so can worsen your menstrual cramps.
+At the same time, you may find some natural relief with yoga.

-Why is yoga so effective at treating fibroid and period pain?
+Why is yoga so effective for relieving fibroid and period pain?
 Some Hatha yoga poses relax tension in your pelvis and abdomen naturally.
 They also increase blood flow to the region, which can help relieve discomfort.

 Plus, yoga is excellent for relaxing your body, which can help you experience pain less intensely.